drconradlee/zfish_fast_well_segmentation/README.md

 # Fast well segmentation for Zebrafish Behaviour

 Module + executable for segmenting wells for further video processing.
-The aim of the script is to compression of raw avi files and crop multi-well videos into single well videos for tracking analysis.
+The aim of the script is to compression raw avi files and crop multi-well videos into single well videos for tracking analysis.
 The code is optimized for compressing and processing multiple short videos.
 There is no speed advantage if you are processing a single large video file.

 <h2> Installation </h2>
 You can install all required packages by creating an environment with all dependencies with the included `environment.yml` file.